 Trinity Creative Challenge

 Trinity Creative Challenge is a key initiative of Trinity Creative.
-Sponsored by the Provost of the University, this funding award aims to foster the development of ambitious and innovative interdisciplinary projects and works, ideally involving a collaboration with Trinity College Dublin.
+Sponsored by the Provost of the University, this funding award aims to foster the development of ambitious and innovative interdisciplinary projects and works, ideally involving a collaboration with, or within, Trinity College Dublin.
 The award is open to projects and ideas with a focus on interdisciplinary creative arts practices across a wide range of forms including performance, visual art, music, film, design, new media, animation, gaming and creative technologies.
 We are open to diverse approaches, new ideas and external collaborations.
 Projects linking creative arts, science and technology are especially welcome, as are those that are likely to catalyse new initiatives and ventures.

 © Luca Truffarelli

 Choreography: Philip Connaughton

 Music: Michael Gallen

 The Samuel Beckett Theatre.
 Programmed as part of Tiger Dublin Fringe, 2014.
 Funded by the Arts Council / An Chomhairle Ealaíon and Dublin City Council, supported by Dance Ireland and axis: Ballymun.

 2. ENEMY OF THE STARS After Wyndham Lewis

 © Colm Summers